Palamedes (mythology): In ancient literature

+Inventions

+Palamedes is variously credited with the invention of various aspects of counting and writing.

-Pausanias in his Description of Greece (2.20.3) says that in Argos there is a Temple of Fortune to which Palamedes dedicated the dice that he had invented; Plato in The Republic (Book 7) remarks (through the character of Socrates) that Palamedes claimed to have invented numbers.
+Plato in The Republic (Book 7) remarks (through the character of Socrates) that Palamedes claimed to have invented numbers.
+Pausanias in his Description of Greece (2.20.3) says that in Argos there is a Temple of Fortune to which Palamedes dedicated the dice that he had invented.
 Hyginus claims Palamedes created eleven letters of the Greek alphabet:

 The Fates, Clotho, Lachesis, and Atropo, created seven Greek letters: Α Β Η Τ Ι Υ. Others say that Mercury did it from the flight of cranes which make the shape of letters when they fly.
 However, Palamedes the son of Nauplius invented 11 letters.

-Vondel play
+Reception

-The major Dutch playwright Joost van den Vondel wrote in 1625 the play Palamedes, based on the Greek myth.
+In 1625 the major Dutch playwright Joost van den Vondel wrote the play Palamedes, based on the Greek myth.
 The play had a clear topical political connotation: the unjust killing of Palamedes stands for the execution of the statesman Johan van Oldenbarnevelt six years earlier, which Vondel, like others in the Dutch Republic, considered a judicial murder.
-In Vondel's version, responsibility for Palamedes' killing is attributed mainly to Agamemnon.
-The play's harsh and tyrannical Agamemnon was clearly intended to portray Prince Maurits of Nassau.
-Authorities in Amsterdam found no difficulty in deciphering the political meanings behind Vondel's classical allusions and imposed a heavy fine on Vondel.
+In Vondel's version, responsibility for Palamedes' killing is attributed mainly to a harsh and tyrannical Agamemnon, who was clearly intended to represent Prince Maurits of Nassau.
+Authorities in Amsterdam found no difficulty in deciphering the political meanings behind Vondel's classical allusions and imposed a heavy fine on him.